Student Handbook: Section 5: General College Policies

 - Students will be required to move their cars from time to time to alternative designated lots to facilitate snow removal.
 Failure to move a vehicle upon notification by the College will result in ticketing and/or towing of the vehicle at the owner's expense.

 - Daemen College may have towed, at the expense of the owner, any vehicle that is parked in violation of stated regulations.
 Other improperly parked vehicles will be ticketed by the College and/or Town of Amherst Police.
-Serious or continued violations may result in revocation of parking permit and loss of parking privileges for the remainder of the academic year (as determined by the Assistant Dean for Campus Life and the Vice President for Student Affairs and Dean of Students).
+Serious or continued violations may result in revocation of parking permit and loss of parking privileges for the remainder of the academic year (as determined by the Assistant Dean for Campus Life or his/her designee).

 The Insight is the online student newspaper of Daemen College, acting as a channel of communication among administrators, faculty, and students and, as such, has a right to information pertinent to the College community.
 As a member of the press and a member of the higher education community, a college newspaper is responsible for: